-- We have an important role to pay in multi-agency safeguarding arrangements and contribute to multi-agency working in line with WTSC 2018 (due to be updated in 2023).
-We are named as a relevant agency by the three safeguarding partners that make up the Islington Safeguarding Children Partnership, and so have a statutory duty to cooperate with published arrangements. - We are not the investigating agency when there are child protection concerns and we will therefore pass all relevant information to the statutory agencies.
-We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while investigations take place. - We recognise the importance of inter-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings. - The Leadership Team including the DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.
+- Our school has an important role to pay in multi-agency safeguarding arrangements and contributes to multi-agency working in line with WTSC 2018.
+If named as a relevant agency by the three safeguarding partners that make up the Islington Safeguarding Children Partnership, the school has a statutory duty to cooperate with published arrangements. - Schools are not the investigating agency when there are child protection concerns and the school will therefore pass all relevant cases to the statutory agencies.
+We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while these take place. - St Joan of Arc recognises the importance of inter-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings. - The School Leadership Team including the DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.